How to Fight Police Radio Encryption in Your Community

 I'm writing to express serious concerns about [Police Department]'s proposal to encrypt radio communications.
 While I understand the stated goals of officer safety and privacy, the evidence shows encryption poses greater risks than benefits:

-Lack of Evidence: Multiple police departments, including Palo Alto, have searched their records and found zero documented cases of scanner access causing officer harm.
-The problem encryption supposedly solves doesn't exist.
+Multiple police departments, including Palo Alto, have searched their records and found zero documented cases of scanner access causing officer harm.
+The problem encryption supposedly solves does not exist.

 I urge you to reject encryption funding and instead support transparent policing that builds community trust.
 I'm happy to provide additional information or meet to discuss this issue.